Skip to content

 • definitions|defs <number>: shows the definition of the given function or predicate.

-• rec_relation: defines a function or predicate supporting the usage of recurrence relations.
-See the Tau Language Section for more information.
+• predicate_def: defines a predicate, supporting the usage of recurrence relations.
+See the Tau Language section Functions and predicates for more information.

 Memory related commands